alexlane87/cv/README.md

 #### Responsibilities include:
  - Dev-Ops - Maintaining Docker containers on bare-metal hosts and within the cloud.
 Provisioning Infrastructure using Serverless, Helm, Docker-compose.
  - Full-stack Dev - Writing React, NodeJS, Python, CoffeeScript and PHP/Laravel in production.
 This involved some major projects and implementing major features into poduction.
-Code was commited and maintained in GitLab utilising CI/CD techniques
+Code was committed and maintained in GitLab utilising CI/CD techniques
  - Support Escalation - Troubleshooting complex code and SIP issues
  - Training - Delivering training in person and via produced videos for internal staff
  - Infrastructure - Travelling to Datacentres, installing fibre cross connects and new servers.
 Configuring and setting up new bare-metal servers
  - Networking - Network diagnosis and configuration (including Unifi, Mikrotik, Arista and Brocade), including delivering a new office network for our Bristol location

 #### Projects/Major Achievements
+ - I have designed and created a fully dockerised NodeJS application that automatically makes test calls (using SIPp) and interacts with multiple databases and external APIs.
  - I spearheaded writing a NodeJS application to provision desk phones for our customers.
-This involved writing a templating engine interacting with multiple APIs alongside a front-facing Restful API that our customers can use to create new phone and extension associations.
+This involved writing a templating engine interacting with multiple APIs alongside a front-facing Restful API that our customers can use to create new phone and extension associations all self-documented in Swagger.
  - Myself and a colleague orchestrated a site-refresh of one of our primary datacentres.
 This involved stripping old and rebuilding with new a rack of servers and networking equipment alongside integration into a newly provisioned dark fibre ring.
- - I have trained multiple junior Engineers.
+ - I have trained multiple Engineers.
  - I have created a number of Python helper scripts to solve complex problems.

 **Ops Level 2**